jamesseanwright/jamesswright.co.uk/README.md

 * [Production (beta)](http://beta.jamesswright.co.uk/)

 ## Unit tests
 Both the client-side and server-side unit tests can be run with `npm test`.
+There are some global dependencies to install first.